Edelino Ié: Club career

 Born in Bissau, Guinea Bissau, Ié joined Sporting CP's youth system in 2008, aged 14.
 He was promoted to the B team for the 2012–13 season, in the Segunda Liga.

-Ié made his debut in the competition on 23 January 2013, coming on as a substitute for João Mário in a 2–1 away win against S.C.
-Covilhã.
+Ié made his debut in the competition on 23 January 2013, coming on as a substitute for João Mário in a 2–1 away win against Covilhã.
 It was one of only two appearances during the campaign.

-On 25 February 2015, Ié was loaned to FK Kruoja Pakruojis in the Lithuanian A Lyga.
-He scored his first senior goal on 25 June, to equalise in a 1–1 home draw against FC Stumbras.
+On 25 February 2015, Ié was loaned to Kruoja in the Lithuanian A Lyga.
+He scored his first senior goal on 25 June, to equalise in a 1–1 home draw against Stumbras.

-On 12 September 2015, Ié was loaned to C.D.
-Cinfães from the Campeonato de Portugal for the rest of the season.
-The following day, he made his debut for his new team, playing 27 minutes and concluding a 3–0 home victory over C.D.
-Sobrado.
+On 12 September 2015, Ié was loaned to Cinfães from the Campeonato de Portugal for the rest of the season.
+The following day, he made his debut for his new team, playing 27 minutes and concluding a 3–0 home victory over Sobrado.

-Ié joined S.C.
-Braga ahead of the 2016–17 season, being assigned to their reserves in the second division.
-He was released on 15 January 2018 and, the following day, signed a six-month contract with PAS Giannina F.C. which could be extended for two years depending on performances; the transfer to the latter club was however cancelled, for personal reasons.
+Ié joined Braga ahead of the 2016–17 season, being assigned to their reserves in the second division.
+He was released on 15 January 2018 and, the following day, signed a six-month contract with PAS Giannina, with the option to extend for an additional two years depending on performances; the transfer to the latter club was however cancelled, for personal reasons.

 In February 2018, Ié returned to Portugal's third tier and Cinfães.
-He spent the ensuing years in the same division, with F.C.
-Felgueiras 1932, Gondomar S.C. and G.D.
-Fontinhas.
+He spent the ensuing years in the same division, with Felgueiras 1932, Gondomar and Fontinhas.

 In summer 2023, Ié joined Tłuchowia Tłuchowo in the Polish IV liga.
-In May 2024, FC Dinamo București launched an investigation following accusations that new signing Edgar Ié had sent his twin to play for the Romanian club instead.
+In May 2024, Dinamo București launched an investigation following accusations that new signing Edgar Ié had sent his twin to play for the Romanian club instead.